zzz-client/zzz/Readme.md

 This API can behave in one of two ways:

   - GET: Responds with information about the subject Request
-  - POST: Performs the subject Request and responds with its results
+  - PATCH: Performs the subject Request and responds with its results

 That is to say, performing a GET on `http://127.0.0.1:8000/Duck.json` would give you the JSON with the definition of the request, something like